 To receive benefits, you must prove that you are unable to work.
 The SSA has a list of impairments that can affect your employment, as well as information about social security disability for children under 18.
-The SSA has a complicated process for assessing disabilities, and there are certain things you will need to document about your disability, including a timeline of your symptoms, records of treatment, your response to the treatment, and various other criteria.
+The SSA has a complicated process for assessing disabilities.
+In addition, there are certain things you will need to document about your disability, including a timeline of your symptoms, records of treatment, your response to the treatment, and various other criteria.

 We can help guide you through the SSA’s criteria.
 We will tell you in plain terms exactly what you need to include in your Social Security Disability application.

 - Cannot perform the duties from your previous jobs

 - Cannot adjust to other forms of work

 - Will be disabled for a year, or will die from your disability.

 You must prove that you cannot work for up to a year.
 But, you must also prove that you have worked enough to receive benefits in the first place.
 The SSA uses a credit system to determine if you have earned enough wages to receive benefits.